Tiim/Tiim.github.io/content/pages/uses.md

 - [VSCode](https://code.visualstudio.com/)
   This is my preferred code editor.
 I have tried many others, including Atom and IntelliJ IDEA, but VS Code looks and feels the most intuitive to me and has support for virtually every language out there.
-  - I use the [Horizon Dark VSCode Theme](https://horizontheme.netlify.app/), which is also the colour scheme my website is based on.
+  - I use the [Beyond the Horizon Dark VSCode Theme](https://marketplace.visualstudio.com/items?itemName=shaneyu.beyond-the-horizon-theme-vscode), which is based on the [Horizon Dark] colour scheme.
+This website uses the same colour scheme.
   - The [Live Share](https://code.visualstudio.com/learn/collaboration/live-share) plugin quickly turned into one of my favourite VSCode plugins, it makes remote pairing on a project a breeze.
 - My favourite monospace font is currently [Fira Code](https://github.com/tonsky/FiraCode).
 - I use the new [Windows Terminal](https://github.com/microsoft/terminal) as my main terminal.
 I like it because it lets me easily switch between WSL2 and Powershell or CMD, it supports custom font, and it just looks really nice.